A brief look

 The Bellanca is a complex airplane to manufacture however, once it is built, it is done.
 Properly cared for and maintained, there is little to malfunction.
 It is simple for any competent A&P service personnel to understand and service.
 Technical assistance is in most cases available with a simple phone call to the factory.
 The company provides technical support to existing Bellanca owners.
 Additionally, almost any part you will ever need is available.

-THE BELLANCA SUPER VIKING is a pleasure to fly, inexpensive to maintain, and the performance figures are in most cases consistent with or exceed those of most modern day high performance single engine aircraft.
+THE BELLANCA SUPER VIKING provides for a unique and enjoyable ownership experience, inexpensive to maintain, and the performance figures are in most cases consistent with or exceed those of most modern day high performance single engine aircraft.
 The Bellanca is generally more suited for those who demand more than performance, luxury, utility, safety, and comfort.
 Most purchasers possess an appetite for a certain uniqueness and have a great appreciation for unparalleled craftsmanship.
-A limited production schedule enables an extreme quality control standard built into each aircraft.
+A limited production schedule has always enabled a high level quality control standard built into each aircraft.
 If you appreciate the finer things in life as well as one of the finest values in aviation, you may want to consider a Bellanca Super Viking if you find yourself in the market for a high-performance single engine airplane.
 It has been said of the Bellanca Super Viking for almost fifty years now "Nothing in its class has its class."